JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 {style="narrow"}
 Required
-: no
+: no; in most cases dependency on the [platform](plugin_compatibility.md#modules-available-in-all-products) module is needed

 Attributes
 :
 - `optional` _(optional)_<br/>
   Boolean value defining whether the dependency is optional to load the plugin in the IDE.
-  Default value: `false`.<br/>
-  If the dependency plugin is not installed in the current IDE, and:
+  If the dependency plugin is not installed in the current IDE, and `optional` is:
-    - `optional="true"` - the plugin will be loaded.
+    - `true` - the plugin will be loaded
-    - `optional="false"` - the plugin will not be loaded.
+    - `false` (default) - the plugin will not be loaded
 - `config-file` _(optional)_<br/>
   Relative path to an [additional configuration file](#additional-plugin-configuration-files), loaded only if the dependency plugin is installed in the current IDE.